surlykke/Go-Generics-with-constraints/README.md

 ### Embedding

-Just like interfaces, a constraint can _embed_ an other constraint
+Analogously to interfaces, a constraint can _embed_ another constraint

 ```Go
 constraint Foo {